British Land upholds the human rights of our employees and supply chain

 At British Land we make responsible choices across all areas of our business.
 We require our customers, partners and suppliers to do the same within their own businesses.

-Some of our managed assets are in joint ventures or funds.
-In most of our partnerships, we provide asset management, development, corporate and financial services, and we earn performance and management fees.
-British Land’s managed joint ventures and funds all operate in line with British Land policies.
+Some of our managed assets are in joint ventures.
+In most of our partnerships, we provide asset management, development and corporate services, and we earn performance and management fees.
+British Land’s managed joint ventures all operate in line with British Land policies.

 We are a responsible employer, creating a safe and diverse working environment where people are comfortable to be themselves.
 This approach is embedded in our company values.